NextronSystems/thor-manual/usage/other-topics.rst

-The keyword IOC matches in the "checkKeyword()" sub-check and "checkString()" returns a match, that generates a "Warning" level message that automatically receives a score of 75 (see chapter 14.3).
+The keyword IOC matches in the "checkKeyword()" sub-check and "checkString()" returns a match, that generates a "Warning" level message that automatically receives a score of 75 (see :ref:`chapter 13.3.3 Default Scores <usage/other-topics:Default Scores>`).

 The filename IOCs would both match on the string in the "checkFilename()" sub-check and both score would be summed up to a total